SupremeCommanderMaps/SurvivalVersus/README.md

 Under development

 * Building a paragon will now result in your enemy bot building one as well.
-Better have AA ready!
+Better have AA ready! (thanks Speed2!)

 ## New in version 5.12